SciTools/iris/docs/iris/src/developers_guide/contributing_code_formatting.rst

     $ conda install -c conda-forge pre-commit

+.. note:: If you have setup your Python environment using the guide
+         :ref:`installing_from_source` then ``pre-commit`` should already
+         be present.

 In order to to install the ``pre-commit`` git hooks defined in our ``.pre-commit-config.yaml`` file you must run the following command from the root directory of Iris::